biopet/biopet/docs/pipelines/toucan.md

 You can set all the usual [flags and options](http://www.ensembl.org/info/docs/tools/vep/script/vep_options.html) of the VEP in the configuration, with the same name used by native VEP, except those added after version 75.
-The naming scheme for flags an options is indentical to the one used by the VEP As some of these flags might conflict with other Biopet tools/pipelines, it is wise to put the VEP in its own namespace.
+The naming scheme for flags an options is indentical to the one used by the VEP As some of these flags might conflict with other Biopet tools/pipelines, it is wise to put the VEP in its own config namespace.

 You **MUST** set the following fields: